dy/hyperf/plan.md

 # plan

+* [ ] make use of element-props instead of attr

+* [ ] get rid of primitive checker

-* [ ] make sure main points to src/index always, not bundle: needed for external bundling
+* [x] make sure main points to src/index always, not bundle: needed for external bundling

-* [ ] make tests use remote deps as peer-deps, reduce number of dev dep libs
+* [x] make tests use remote deps as peer-deps, reduce number of dev dep libs

 * [x] name: hyperf
   * examples